 Picking the right mini split isn't like choosing a new appliance; one size definitely does not fit all.
 The right system will keep you comfortable for years, while the wrong one can lead to high energy bills and a room that’s never quite the right temperature.
 To make the best choice, you need to think about the cooling power your space needs, whether you’re cooling one room or several, and what extra features matter most to you.

-Calculating the BTUs for Your Space
+How to Calculate the Right BTUs for Your Room

 First, let's talk about BTUs, or British Thermal Units.
 This is a measurement of how much heat an air conditioner can remove from a room in one hour.
 Getting this number right is crucial.
 A unit that’s too small will run constantly without ever making the room comfortable, while a unit that’s too big will cool the space too quickly and shut off.
 This rapid cycling, known as short cycling, wastes energy and doesn't properly remove humidity, leaving you with a cool but clammy feeling.
 A proper calculation considers room size, ceiling height, and insulation.
 A professional assessment is the best way to ensure your unit is perfectly matched to your space.